-Hamish McLachlan cut his broadcasting teeth in horse sports and polo – a sport where his role as a player and administrator led to opportunities to call games locally, and then in time, at tournaments such as the Cartier International in England and International Tests throughout Europe and Asia.
+Hamish cut his broadcasting teeth in horse sports and polo – a sport where his role as a player and administrator led to opportunities to call games locally and then, in time, at tournaments such as the Cartier International in England and International Tests throughout Europe and Asia.

-Knowing the hard work needed to be done abroad to get an opportunity at home, Hamish spent 3 summers in Europe hosting sporting and charity events and calling matches to hone his skills behind the microphone in the hope he would get an opportunity in Australia.
+Knowing the hard work needed to be done abroad to get an opportunity at home, he spent three summers in Europe hosting sporting and charity events and calling matches to hone his skills behind the microphone in the hope he would get an opportunity in Australia.

 Returning to Australia in 2008, McLachlan got his break with Channel 7, first appearing as the host of Sunday morning footy fix AFL Game Day, balancing informed opinion and light-hearted banter with some of the game’s past and present greats.

 Following the success of AFL Game Day, Hamish was asked to become involved in the hosting of the Spring Racing broadcast and calling tennis for the World Feed broadcast of the Australian Open with Channel 7.

 In 2008, Hamish hosted Triple M’s award-winning Spring Racing coverage, which subsequently led to the opportunity to call AFL matches.